We’re proud and honoured to have such a passionate board, committed to ensuring babies with serious heart conditions get the best start in life.

 Antenatal Results and Choices (ARC) is a UK-wide charity providing independent, non-directive information and support to women and couples throughout antenatal testing and when a prenatal diagnosis is made.
 Help is offered for as long as is needed whatever decision is made about the future of the pregnancy.
 ARC also runs a well-established training programme for health professionals working in the field.
 Jane Fisher joined ARC in 2001 as Support Co-ordinator and became Director in 2004.

 As well as managing the charity, Jane is also involved in directly supporting women and their partners, training health professionals, research, policy and media work.
-She represents service users on the UK National Screening Committee, Fetal Maternal and Child Health Group of the UK NSC and is a member of the NHS Fetal Anomaly Screening Programme Advisory group.
-She is also a Patient and Public Voice Representative on the NHS England Clinical Reference Group for Women’s Services.
+She represents service users on the Fetal Maternal and Child Health Group of the UK National Screening Committee and is a member of the NHS Fetal Anomaly Screening Programme Advisory group.
+She is also a Patient and Public Voice Representative on the NHS England Clinical Reference Group for Specialised Women’s Services (which includes fetal medicine).

 Sonia was born with congenital heart defect, aortic stenosis, and was diagnosed at 18 months old.
 She underwent open heart surgery and received a donor heart valve to fix the stenosis in 2015.
 Since then, she has graduated from the University of Exeter with a degree in English Literature and has used her experience of heart surgery to become a tissue donation ambassador for NHS Blood and Transplant and join the NHS England National Youth Forum.
 As a health advocate, Sonia has worked on a variety of national projects including writing a report to the UK Government on the United Nation Conventions of the Rights of the Child, creating written and visual government COVID-19 guidance catered specifically to children and young people and working with the British Heart Foundation on a series of wellbeing material for young cardiac patients.